xxyzzzq/quex/quex/engine/analyzer/examine/00-README.txt

 DEFINITION: RA(i) -- Restore-All Recipe

-   The Restore-All Recipe 'RA(i)' at a given state 'i' restores all registers 'x' of SCR from the auxiliary registers.
+   The Restore-All Recipe 'RA(i)' at a given state 'i' restores all variables 'x' of DCV from the auxiliary variables.
 That is,

-        RA(i) := { for x in SCR(i): x = A(x) }
+        RA(i) := { for x in V(i): x = A(x) }

-If the values of SCR registers where computed upon entry into a mouth state and restored after, then there is no source of error inside the mouth state's procedure.
+If the values of DCV variables where computed upon entry into a mouth state and restored after, then there is no source of error inside the mouth state's procedure.
 However, the operation 'op(i)' of a mouth state may potentially overwrite the modifications of incoming entry recipes.
-As a result, some registers may very well be determined.
+As a result, some variables may very well be determined.
 Thus, the output recipe might be configured more specific than 'RA(i)'.

 Propagating a 'RA(i)' as output of a mouth state corresponds to entry recipes